Skip to content

 So what was the problem?

-People weren’t often taking actions once they landed on our pages.
+People weren’t often taking action once they landed on our pages.
 Consequently, our conversions were low.

 Gaetano said:

-“Most software companies fall into the trap of targeting high volume keywords because it aligns with the company’s product category.
-But rarely does this produce new customer acquisition.”
+“Most software companies fall into the trap of targeting high-volume keywords because they align with the company’s product category.
+But rarely do they produce new customer acquisition.”

 Monika added:

 “It reached a point where we had too many pages to manage.
-It was hard to prioritise updating decaying content and producing new content.”
+It was hard to update decaying content while producing new content.”

 “And we felt we were missing out on valuable competitor traffic - by not optimising competitor pages for search engines.”

-Because we’re in a well-established industry, luckily, we don’t need to focus as much on educational content, e.g. ‘what is lead generation’.
+Because we’re in a well-established industry, we don’t need to focus as much on educational content, such as ‘What is lead generation?’

-Instead, we decided to focus on the terms that would bring more in-market people to the site and create content that converted.
+Instead, we decided to focus on the terms that would bring more potential customers to our site.
+Our goal was to create content that converted.

 What is the money keyword strategy?